cmu-delphi/covidcast-indicators/validator/PLANS.md

 * User can manually disable specific checks for specific datasets using a field in the params.json file
 * User can enable test mode (checks only a small number of data files) using a field in the params.json file

-## Checks + features wishlist, and problems to think about:
+## Checks + features wishlist, and problems to think about

+### Starter/small issues

+* Check for duplicate rows
+* Backfill problems, especially with JHU and USA Facts, where a change to old data results in a datapoint that doesn’t agree with surrounding data ([JHU examples](https://delphi-org.slack.com/archives/CF9G83ZJ9/p1600729151013900)) or is very different from the value it replaced.
+If date is already in the API, have any values changed significantly within the "backfill" window (use span_length setting).
+See [this](https://github.com/cmu-delphi/covidcast-indicators/pull/155#discussion_r504195207) for context.
+* Run check_missing_date_files (or similar) on every geo type-signal type separately in comparative checks loop.

+### Larger issues

+* Check if [errors raised from validating all signals](https://docs.google.com/spreadsheets/d/1_aRBDrNeaI-3ZwuvkRNSZuZ2wfHJk6Bxj35Ol_XZ9yQ/edit#gid=1226266834) are correct, not false positives, not overly verbose or repetitive
+* Check for erratic data sources that wrongly report all zeroes
+  * E.g. the error with the Wisconsin data for the 10/26 forecasts
+  * Wary of a purely static check for this
+  * Are there any geo regions where this might cause false positives?
+E.g. small counties or MSAs, certain signals (deaths, since it's << cases)
+  * This test is partially captured by checking avgs in source vs reference data, unless erroneous zeroes continue for more than a week
+  * Also partially captured by outlier checking.
+If zeroes aren't outliers, then it's hard to say that they're erroneous at all.
+* Easier suppression of many errors at once
+* Nicer formatting for error “report”.
+  * E.g. if a single type of error is raised for many different datasets, summarize all error messages into a single message?
+But it still has to be clear how to suppress each individually
+* Use known erroneous/anomalous days of source data to tune static thresholds and test behavior
+* If can't get data from API, do we want to use substitute data for the comparative checks instead?
+  * E.g. most recent successful API pull -- might end up being a couple weeks older
+  * Currently, any API fetch problems just doesn't do comparative checks at all.
-* Improve performance and reduce runtime (what's the target time?
-Just want to not be painfully slow...)
+* Improve performance and reduce runtime (no particular goal, just avoid being painfully slow!)
   * Profiling (iterate)
   * Check if saving intermediate files will improve efficiency (currently a bottleneck at "individual file checks" section.
 Parallelize?)
   * Make `all_frames` MultiIndex-ed by geo type and signal name?
 Make a dict of data indexed by geo type and signal name?
 May improve performance or may just make access more readable.
-* Check for duplicate rows
-* Check explicitly for large spikes (avg_val check can detect jumps in average value)
-* Backfill problems, especially with JHU and USA Facts, where a change to old data results in a datapoint that doesn’t agree with surrounding data ([JHU examples](https://delphi-org.slack.com/archives/CF9G83ZJ9/p1600729151013900)) or is very different from the value it replaced.
-If date is already in the API, have any values changed significantly within the "backfill" window (use span_length setting).
-See [this](https://github.com/cmu-delphi/covidcast-indicators/pull/155#discussion_r504195207) for context.
-* Run check_missing_date_files (or similar) on every geo type-signal type separately in comparative checks loop.
-* Different test thresholds for different files?
-Currently some control based on smoothed vs raw signals
+* Ensure validator runs on signals that require AWS credentials (iterate)

+### Longer-term issues

 * Data correctness and consistency over longer time periods (weeks to months).
 Compare data against long-ago (3 months?)
 API data for changes in trends.
   * Long-term trends and correlations between time series.
 Currently, checks only look at a data window of a few days
   * Any relevant anomaly detection packages already exist?